Maria Lalic

 About

-As a textile artist and dollmaker inspired by the legend, landscape and people of Wales, I use a range of creative techniques including stitchery, felt making and free form knitting to make wall art.
-My MA dissertation (Lingering Fragments) centred on interpreting metaphysical features of landscape through slow stitched poetic maps.
-As a doll maker, I hand make art dolls which fall into the category of 'Objects of Power' - crafted representations of folkloric or imagined beings which navigate and narrate the human experience.
+I am a Textile Artist whose work is inspired by the legend, landscape and people of Wales.
+I hold an MA in Contemporary Crafts as well as a BA(Hons) and B.Ed, in both of which I studied Textile Art.
+I use a range of traditional needlecraft techniques to make wall hangings and mixed media art maps.
+I began making dolls as part of Creative Textiles course with the Open College of Arts.
+I am interested in the way in which doll-making has been used through history by women as a form of personal expression, as a tool for communication, influence or negotiation and as a way to contemplate the spiritual or ethereal.
+I hand make art dolls which fall into the category of 'Objects of Power' - crafted representations of folkloric or imagined beings that navigate and narrate the human experience.
 I am currently researching the ways in which dolls can be made for use in transformative and healing encounters.
-I am a craftivist and I make cloth dolls which illustrate present day social and cultural issues - these are known as Protest Dolls and are regularly exhibited at venues in South Wales.
+I am a craftivist and I make cloth dolls which illustrate present day social and cultural issues - these are known as Protest Dolls and are often exhibited at venues in South Wales.
 I do not make dolls as toys or playthings.
 Most of my creative work is produced with exhibition in mind but I do occasionally take part in events with other makers or appear as an artist in residence.